 By understanding these common questions and their answers, you'll be well-equipped to embark on your journey of laser engraving on acrylic and bring your creative visions to life.

-3. Can you engrave clear acrylic with a diode laser?
+Q: Can I engrave clear acrylic with a diode laser?

-Yes, but you’ll need to apply a washable masking layer first.
+A: Yes, but apply a temporary masking layer to reveal the design.

-4. What software works with Monport laser machines?
+Q: What software works with Monport acrylic laser engravers?

 Conclusion